 ProRankTracker offers multiple pricing plans with different keyword limits.

-The smallest plans can track up to 100 keywords, and the largest can track more than 20,000 terms.
+The smallest plans can track up to 100 keywords, and the largest can track over 20,000 terms.

 If you discover more valuable keywords than your current monthly plan can handle, don’t sweat it — you don’t have to lose them!

-ProRankTracker offers the Trash feature so you can easily manage your quota and store the keywords you currently don’t need.
+ProRankTracker offers the Trash feature to easily manage your quota and store the keywords you don’t currently need.

 “Store” them in the Trash for rifling through in a future time of need.